NandhiniCR/git-learning-lab/README.md

       Explanation: Sets your Git username for all repositories on your system.
 Example: git config -- global user.name "John Doe".
 Git attaches this name to your         commits so others can see who made the changes.

-   C) git config --global user.email
+   C) git config -- global user.email

       Explanation: Sets your email address for all Git repositories.
 Example: git config --global user.email "john@example.com" Your email gets attached to your          commits and identifies you on platforms like GitHub.